Kent27/docs-emobiq/document/client/react-native/gitbook/2-5-actions-and-visual-logic/action-reference/File/copy/copy.md

 ## Description

-Copies an existing file in the server.
+Copies an existing file in the cache directory of the mobile phone.

 ## Input / Parameter